-Consider the application logic above executing concurrently with an update to business rules affecting minimum balances and service charges, and a balance inquiry.
-Each of the the three is implemented as an ACID transaction.
+Consider that application logic executing concurrently with an update to business rules affecting minimum balances and service charges, and a balance inquiry.
+Each of the three is implemented as an ACID transaction.

 Atomicity is the property that the entire transaction happens or none of it happens.
 For example, in the event of a system malfunction, it should not recover to an intermediate state such as between the withdrawal from savings and the deposit to checking.